Andrew-Fryer/OEC_2022/README.md

     - Components (contains the components used throughout the web application)

 # Running code
-To run the code, please issue the following commands in bash/sh/cmd.
+To run the backend server, please issue the following commands in bash/sh/cmd.
 ```
 python -V # must be version 3.*.*
 git clone git@github.com:Andrew-Fryer/OEC_2022.git